sofia819/bill-splitter/README.md

 ---

-#### Adding Tax and Tips
+#### Editing Tax and Tips

-- Click on `Edit Tax & Tips` to input the tip percentage and tax included in the bill.
+- Click on `Edit Tax & Tips` and a modal will open, allowing the user to input the tip percentage and tax included in the bill.

 ### Results